 Discipline placement is proposed by faculty as a part of the COR proposal, and approved by the Committee at the same time as the COR.
-It can also be proposed by faculty to the Committee without updating the COR, and if approved by the Committee, it is effective the following semester.
+Faculty can also propose it to the Committee without immediately updating the COR; if the Committee approves, it is effective the following semester.